 An old-fashioned city bike travels about 4 or 5 meters, for every revolution of the crank.
-Riders in a sprint or descent, use about 10 meters. development.
-An ATB with the smallest chainring of 24 and largest sprocket os 32 teeth at the rear (often the lowest gear), travels around 1, 5 m.
+Riders in a sprint or descent, use about 10 meters development.
+An ATB with the smallest chainring of 24 and largest sprocket of 32 teeth at the rear (often the lowest gear), travels around 1, 5 m.
 The speed drops to 5 km/h and it's more difficult to keep balance.
-Even with the same rim diameter, differences in the distance travelled can occur, because there is a large variation in tire size.
+Even with the same rim diameter, differences can occur, because there is a large variation in tire size.
 By choosing wider tires, or just using a higher pressure , the distance travelled per revolution of the wheel is longer.
-On the page "downloads" you can find an Excel file for this calculation.
+On the page "downloads" you can find an Excel file for calculations.

 Around 1895 in England a system is marketed with an expanding chain wheel.
 This "Protean 4 speed" had chain tensioner to take up the difference in chain length; an arm with an auxiliary wheel and pressure spring, which was supported on the rearfork.
 In that same year a Frenchman designed a system with such a chain tensioner, but it also had a swing arm with a fork, which could lay the chain from one sprocket to another: a real derailleur.
 Probably this was never produced, but the idea existed already.

 In fig. 2a, 2b and 2 c we see designs from the 1930s.
-Until after the second world war, these are the common types of Jockey in the sport of cycling.
-Mainly used in Italy for the war the Vittoria Margherita, see fig. 2 c; This is a similar construction, but this had the clear fork reversed above the gears and the driver had to back steps to switch.
-This was also the first Campagnolo systems (see fig. 5a).
-It was the first rear hub disconnected.
-This was via a gear on the shaft, and teeth on the dropouts (see fig. 5b), move to the difference in chain length.
-On Youtube there is a video:
+Until 1950 these are the most common types of gear changing in the sport of cycling.
+In Italy before the war, they used the Vittoria Margherita, see fig. 2 c.
+This is a similar construction, but it had the shifting fork reversed above the chainstay ; the rider had to pedal backwards to shift.
+This was also the case in the first Campagnolo systems (see fig. 5a).
+At first the rear hub was disconnected.
+The rearaxle was dented, just like the dropouts (see fig. 5b), it could move to take up the difference in chain length, see the YouTube video.

-After the war there for Simplex and Campagnolo derailleurs on the market, which were operated by a lever on top (see fig. 5b) ; it meant that the driver had to bend over and was quite deep even led to falls.
-Campagnolo rear derailleur from 1949 experimented with a deformable parallelogram.
-In 1953, the final version on the market.
-The schakelhandles of the front and rear derailleur come then if set on the down tube.
+Just after the war, Simplex and Campagnolo front derailleurs were operated by a lever on top (see fig. 5b) ; it meant that the rider had to bend over deeply, what could lead to crashes, hence the nickname "suicide levers".
+From 1949 Campagnolo experimented with a rear derailleur on basis of a deformable parallelogram.
+In 1953 the final version came on the market.
+The shifters of the front and rear derailleur moved to the down tube.
 The Campagnolo Gran Sport is the most imitated derailleur ever ( Fig. 6).

-It was only in 1964 comes a new improvement the manufacturer places the parallelogram Suntour at an angle ("slant parallelogram"); see the right image in fig. 7a.
+It was not until 1964 that a new improvement was made by the manufacturer Suntour; They placed the parallelogram at an angle ("slant parallelogram"); see the right image in fig. 7a.
 The upper Jockey wheel remains closer to the gears and the derailleur is more accurate.
-After the patent expires 20 years and all the manufacturers, Shimano, Campagnolo, Sachs etc. come all of a sudden with all new series, all according to this principle.
+The patent expired after 20 years and all the manufacturers like Shimano, Campagnolo, Sachs etc. design new series, according to this principle.

-In the mid-1970s from a switch that is not with a Suntour brings friction works fig. 7b, but via a ratchet system (micro-ratchet); this is later also applied by many other manufacturers.
+In the mid-1970s the shifters from Suntour don't use friction but a ratchet system (micro-ratchet fig. 7b,); this was also copied by many other manufacturers.

-There are also prototypes, where the gears on the rear axle, and moved the derailleur was no more than a fixed chain tensioner.
-So you avoid the crooked walk of the chain, but the construction is more complicated and more expensive (simplicity obliges).
+There have been prototypes, with a moving cassette; the derailleur is nothing more than a fixed chain tensioner.
+So you avoid the out-of-line chain, but the construction is more complicated and more expensive (simplicity obliges).

 Epicyclic systems are based on the roller principle (see fig. 8a); If we have a shelf (black) on two roles (blue), will the role after a rotation across the bottom (yellow) the circumference 2 * π * r .
 The pivot point of the shelf on the surface goes around the beam d, and explains the distance 2 * π * d off, twice as much so.
 That might seem a little odd, but otherwise you would a closet on two loose rollers through the House.
 We provide everything from teeth, roll the bottom and get on the shelf to a circle, and fig. 8b.